pubsubio/pubsub-hub/documentation/transport.md

 # transport documentation
-*draft 0*
+*07/25/2011 - draft 0*

 ## prerequisites

-all low level transports to the server are using the [websocket protocol](http://en.wikipedia.org/wiki/WebSockets) all websocket messages in pubsub consists entirely of JSON.
+all low level transports to the server are using the [websocket protocol](http://en.wikipedia.org/wiki/WebSockets)
+all websocket messages in pubsub consists entirely of JSON.

 ## handshake

-the first message after connecting is a handshake. as each connection is currently bound to a specific `subhub` it needs to be specified here.
+the first message after connecting is a handshake.
+as each connection is currently bound to a specific `subhub` it needs to be specified here.

 	{sub:name_of_subhub}